Biden calls Georgia law 'Jim Crow in the 21st Century' and says Justice Department is 'taking a look' - KION546

 “If you want any indication that it has nothing to do with fairness, nothing to do with decency — they passed a law saying you can’t provide water for people standing in line while they’re waiting to vote,” Biden said before boarding Marine One.

-Biden concluded his statement by saying that he will take his “case to the American people — including Republicans who joined the broadest coalition of voters ever in this past election to put country before party.”
+Biden said in his Friday statement that he will take his “case to the American people — including Republicans who joined the broadest coalition of voters ever in this past election to put country before party.”

-“If you have the best ideas, you have nothing to hide.
-Let the people vote,” Biden said.
+He made his case several times Friday.
+During an afternoon fundraiser for Atlanta Mayor Keisha Lance Bottoms, Biden thanked Georgia for supporting him and further criticized Republican efforts to add voting restrictions.

+“If anyone ever wondered if one vote can make a difference, Georgia just proved it,” the President said.

 Georgia has become a pivotal state politically.
 Besides Biden’s victory, two Democrats won runoff elections earlier this year that flipped control of the US Senate.